drewm/morse/README.md

 }
 ```

-Feature classes should be big concepts (image, string, database) and the tests themselves should be specific features.
+Feature classes should be big concepts (image, text, database) and the tests themselves should be specific features.

 Please write a corresponding PHPUnit test for the feature you're adding.
 Note that you can't rely on the environment, so just test that the detection works and returns a sane value.